Frederic Jevons: Early life

 Born in Austria in 1929, Jevons survived the Holocaust by being sponsored by a family in England to attend a boarding school in Norfolk.
 The young Bettelheim was educated at Norwich High School for Boys, joining the household of his school's headmaster, Mr J. H. W. Jevons, from whom he took his new surname.
-During the Second World War, the school moved from Norwich to Loddon and changed its name to Langley School.
-His parents, Hedwig and Fritz Bettelheim, survived WWII by escaping from Austria to Venezuela, but were separated from their children for some ten years.
+During the Second World War, the school moved from Norwich to Loddon and later changed its name to Langley School.
+His parents, Hedwig and Fritz Bettelheim, survived the war by escaping from Austria to Venezuela, but were separated from their children for some ten years.
 Jevons, as he was now known, was reunited with his parents in 1948.

 Jevons matriculated at King's College, Cambridge, in 1946, where he held a scholarship and took a 1st class degree in the Natural Sciences Tripos in 1950.
 He graduated Doctor of Philosophy at Cambridge in 1953 and Doctor of Science at the University of Manchester in 1966.